Must-knows about the Swiss motorway vignette

 The Swiss motorway vignette is for vehicles with a weight of up to 3500 kg.
 Heavier vehicles need to pay a heavy vehicle charge instead.

-Motorway vignette for rental cars
+The motorway vignette for rental cars

-If you rent a car in Switzerland, the vignette is included.
+If you rent a car in Switzerland, the vignette is mostly included.
 If you rent a car elsewhere in Europe, a vignette is not included in most cases.

 You’ll find instructions on the backside of the vignette.